Quantum Convolutional Coding with Shared Entanglement: General Structure: Introduction

 \section{Introduction}

 The theory of quantum convolutional coding has recently emerged as a powerful means for protecting a stream of quantum information from the negative effects of a noisy quantum communication channel \cite{PhysRevLett.91.177902,arxiv2004olliv,isit2006grassl,ieee2006grassl,ieee2007grassl,isit2005forney,ieee2007forney,cwit2007aly,arx2007aly,arx2007wildeCED,arx2007wildeEAQCC,arx2008wildeUQCC} .
-We believe that quantum convolutional coding theory is one step along the way to finding quantum error-correcting codes that approach the capacity of a noisy quantum communication channel for sending quantum information \cite{PhysRevA.55.1613,capacity2002shor,ieee2005dev,qcap2008first,qcap2008second,qcap2008third,qcap2008fourth} .
-Poulin et al. have recently incorporated some of this well-developed theory of quantum convolutional coding into a theory of quantum serial-turbo coding \cite{arx2007poulin}\ with the goal of designing quantum codes that come close to achieving capacity.
+Quantum convolutional coding theory combined with other coding techniques may be one step along the way to finding quantum error-correcting codes that approach the capacity of a noisy quantum communication channel for sending quantum information \cite{PhysRevA.55.1613,capacity2002shor,ieee2005dev,qcap2008first,qcap2008second,qcap2008third,qcap2008fourth} .
+Poulin \textit{et al}.~have recently incorporated some of this well-developed theory of quantum convolutional coding into a theory of quantum serial-turbo coding \cite{arx2007poulin}\ with the goal of designing quantum codes that come close to achieving capacity.

 Quantum convolutional codes have numerous benefits.
 The periodic structure of their encoding and decoding circuits ensures a low complexity for encoding and decoding while also providing higher performance than a block code with equivalent encoding complexity \cite{ieee2007forney}.
 The encoding and decoding circuits have the property that the sender Alice and the receiver Bob can respectively send and receive qubits in an \textquotedblleft online\textquotedblright\ fashion.
 Alice can encode an arbitrary number of information qubits without worrying beforehand how many she may want to send over the quantum communication channel.